diefenbach/django-lfc/docs/introduction/concepts.rst

 The content of an object is displayed by :term:`templates`.
 By default there are  just a small bunch of templates (more can be added by developers):

-* Plain
+Plain

-  Only the text is displayed: The user can add images by the WYSIWYG Editor
+  Only the text is displayed: The user can add images with the :term:`WYSIWYG` Editor

-* Article
+Article

   The first assigned image is displayed top left, the text flows around the image.

-* Gallery
+Gallery

   All assigned images are display as a 3x3 grid.

-* Overview
+Overview

   All sub pages are displayed as a list.
 The first image of the sub pages (if there is one) is displayed as thumbnail top left, the text flows around